forrtproject/forrtproject.github.io/content/about/about/about.md

 <br>

-***What are FORRT goals?***
+***What are FORRT's goals?***

-1. Build together with educators a pathway towards the incremental adoption of open scholarship practices into higher education
+1. Build, together with educators, a pathway towards the incremental adoption of open scholarship practices into higher education
-1. Generate a conversation about the ethics and social impact of a higher-education pedagogy that emphasizes openness, epistemic uncertainty and research credibility
+2. Generate a conversation about the ethics and social impact of a higher education pedagogy that emphasizes openness, epistemic uncertainty and research credibility
-1. Promote a reflection about the perceived importance of different academic activities and advocate for greater recognition of educational resources
+3. Promote a reflection about the perceived importance of different academic activities and advocate for greater recognition of educational resources

 <br>